 I find that people who FULLY subscribe to the Patriarchy.
 I get that a lot of people live underneath it by default.
 We all have!
 Sometimes to survive, sometimes because we weren’t meant to wake up yet.
 That’s all part of the journey.

 The ones who REALLY think they’re “better” than others because they have money and an able-body?
 Or because they are married or thin or whatever.
 I find it so…baffling.
 Sorry I’m trying not to be judge-y,…not judging them back is still a work in progress.

 I’ve had to live in that world my WHOLE life and hated it.
 I had women snicker behind my back at parties for not being married.
 I’ve been shamed for not having kids.
 I’ve been pitied because I support myself.

 As if being a badass single woman who runs her own business is something to pity!

 But according to their “script,” it is.

 I’m done.
 With that bullshit.
 The young people are changing the landscape of our culture and I am ALL in.

-I’m living under the Matriarchy now - where I’ve always been - but I traveled over to the Patriarchy because I was too much of a wimp to outwardly show the world where I really lived.
+I’m living under the Matriarchy now - where I’ve always been - but I traveled over to the Patriarchy because I was too much of a wimp to outwardly show the world where I really wanted to live.
 I wanted to be liked and approved by people who subscribe to the Patriarchal bullshit.
 I admit it!!!
-(Plus, it doesn’t hurt that I played by their rules for so many years…gives me credibility now.)
+(Though, it doesn’t hurt that I played by their rules for so many years…gives me credibility now.)

 I LOVE it.
 I love being around people who embrace their weirdness and uniqueness and who welcome and support others in their weirdness and uniqueness.